OndrikB/Bionicle-TLoMN-Autosplitter/README.md

 -You change levels (also toggleable!)

--Boss Rush mode is planned, currently does nothing
+-Boss Rush mode is activated (in that case, time only runs forward in the boss areas)